Kaidi1/Data-science-project/README.md

 ## > Overview: <br>
 Driving in NYC can be daunting for student drivers.
 My hypothesis is that the number of accidents on the road are directly related to how safe the area/road is.
 I used collisions data and arrest data from NYC OpenData.
 I first scrape the data off of the database using the built in fitering functions inside NYC OpenData.
 Then further filtered my data using Python Pandas and plotting them using Matplotlib. <br>
 ## >Background:
-My project is about safety on the road and how we can make the road safer for student drivers by showing the accidents that occur.
-I hope that showing the amount of accidents can push people to be more concerned about the need for safer roads for those who are still learning how to drive. <br>
+My project is about safety on the road and how we can make the road safer for student drivers by showing the areas where accidents are more likely to happen.
+I hope that showing the amount of accidents, experienced drivers can help reduce the rates and beginner drivers can avoid those areas to practice their driving. <br>

 ### > Data 1: <br>
 ![CrashTime](https://user-images.githubusercontent.com/62517289/145642762-f1cf899f-be82-402b-9419-bd09e0417010.png)